aziemma/aziemma/README.md

 - 👋 Hi, I’m @aziemma
-- 👀 In love with Machine learning
+- 👀 ML / AI
-- 🌱 enjoys the nitty gritty of data
+- 🌱 enjoys the nitty gritty of AI
 - 📫 How to reach me aziloveemma@gmail.com

 <!---